 Dear Mrs Walker-Huntington,

-Dahlia A. Walker-Huntington, Esq. is a Jamaican-American attorney who practises immigration law in the United States; and family, criminal and international law in Florida.
-She is a mediator and special magistrate in Broward County, Florida. firstname.lastname@example.org
+– Dahlia A. Walker-Huntington, Esq. is a Jamaican-American attorney who practises immigration law in the United States; and family, criminal, international and personal injury law in Florida.
+She is a mediator, arbitrator and special magistrate in Broward County, Florida. email@example.com